 - Extension capabilities to add new protocols or processing steps as part of the solution, in a safe and sustainable way.

-- Scalability and HA to adapt to increasing demand and always-on service.
+- Scalability and high availability to adapt to increasing demand and always-on service.

-At the time, this was a viable option to answer changing needs while complying with internal policies and industry regulations.
-But a few years later, things have evolved, and it is not enough to face the new dynamic and modern way of working inspired by the digital trend.
+At the time, this was a viable option to answer changing needs while complying with internal policies and industry regulations such as HIPAA, PCI, DSS, or GDPR.
+But years later, things have evolved, and it is not enough to face the new dynamic and modern way of working inspired by the digital trend.

 A first example can be pre-configured artifacts (e.g. composite APIs, configuration templates, scripts, connectors, etc.) developed and shared by the MFT community.
 These components are leveraged by the MFT CoE to implement self-service capabilities that give more autonomy to end-users & app developers.
 The MFT CoE becomes an enabler on the Managed File Transfer solution for the business teams and plays a more proactive role by defining and organizing the MFT service portfolio ahead of users’ requests.

-Another example is the availability of on-demand added-value services, which may not reside in the solution itself, but augment it from a vendor platform hosted the cloud.
+Another example is the availability of on-demand added-value services, which may not reside in the solution itself, but augment it from a vendor platform hosted in the cloud.
 The MFT CoE can sign up for services that can be temporary (like a conversion/migration tool) or perpetual (like a visibility add-on, an on-boarding solution or an MFT-oriented configuration management system).
-Those subscription-based services are ready-to-use and therefore help deliver a very fast ROI and time-to-market for MFT CoE.
+Those subscription-based services are ready-to-use and can be adjusted on the fly to fluctuating activity, therefore helping to deliver a very fast ROI and time-to-market for MFT CoE.